This is what companies tend to ask us. Can't find what you need? Ask a question in our friendly forum :)

 How can I get started?

 - Want support from us?
 Or need more Celpax devices for all your exit doors?
 Wanna compare your factories or offices?
 Customize the face plate?
-Check out out paid plans.
+Check out out plans.

 If you wanna include all your employees from the beginning (=hanging 1 device at all your exit doors and/or comparing offices) we offer a 90-day back guarantee so it’s still risk free.
 Pick your plan.